 Equal Rights Center’s Testimony Regarding the Performance of the DC Housing Authority

 The Equal Rights Center (ERC) is a civil rights organization that identifies and seeks to eliminate unlawful and unfair discrimination in housing, employment, and public accommodations in its home community of Greater Washington, D.C. and nationwide.
 For many years, the ERC has received funding through the U.S. Department of Housing and Urban Development’s (HUD) Fair Housing Initiatives Program to conduct intakes with individuals in the District who believe they may have experienced housing discrimination, investigate individual claims and systemic forms of housing discrimination, pursue enforcement of the Fair Housing Act and DC Human Rights Act as needed, and conduct education and outreach about fair housing protections and requirements.
-The ERC appreciates the opportunity to submit written testimony for the performance oversight hearing of the DC Housing Authority (DCHA).
+The ERC appreciates the opportunity to submit written testimony for the performance oversight hearing of the District of Columbia Housing Authority (DCHA).

 DC’s Affordable Housing Crisis Requires Decisive Action from DC Government

 Low-income Black DC residents are facing the worst consequences of this housing crisis.
 The median white family has a staggering 81 times as much wealth as the median Black family in the city.
-As the cost of housing has skyrocketed, it has become much more difficult for many low income Black families to afford living in the District, and they have been displaced from the city at rates unheard of elsewhere in the country.
+As the cost of housing has skyrocketed, it has become much more difficult for many low-income Black families to afford living in the District, and they have been displaced from the city at rates unheard of elsewhere in the country.

 One of the few paths to housing stability for low-income renters is through a housing voucher.
 There are currently over 10,000 Housing Choice Voucher holders in use in DC.
 Over 90 percent of these voucher holders are Black, despite Black residents constituting only 48 percent of the city’s population.
 These demographics are inextricably linked to a long history of housing policies that fostered wealth building for white families in neighborhoods rich with opportunity, and that pushed Black families into exploitative, substandard rental housing in neighborhoods starved of resources.